Seat Belt Injuries

 North Carolina Auto Accident Lawyers Explain Your Legal Options

 The National Highway Traffic Safety Administration (NHTSA) states that seat belts are the most effective safety device in an automobile.
 Safety belt use prevents thousands of injuries and deaths each year nationwide.
-Furthermore, the NHTSA estimates that seat belts have saved nearly 350,000 individuals across the nation since 1975.
+Furthermore, the NHTSA estimates that seat belts have saved more than 350,000 individuals across the nation since 1975.
 However, certain auto defects or improper seat belt use can actually cause additional injuries to motorists during car accidents.

 If you sustain injuries in a car crash due to seat belt failure or defects, then you may be able to collect compensation from the manufacturer as well as the at-fault driver.
 However, do not execute a release for the at-fault driver without speaking with an attorney because that release may conclude any and all claims against other parties.
 At Riddle & Brantley, our North Carolina auto accident lawyers understand that entire families are often affected emotionally and financially following a collision.
 Our lawyers will seek to obtain the compensation benefits that you deserve for your personal injuries.